open-eid/SiVa/docs/siva3/appendix/validation_policy.md

 ### General constraints

 1. The validation result returned by SiVa determines whether a signature is technically valid and depending of a container type also conforms to a set of validation constraints that are specific to Estonian legislation and local practices of digital signing. **The policy may not be suitable for signatures created in other territories.**
 2. The validation result returned by SiVa comprises validation results of all the signatures in a single signature container (in case of detached signatures) or all signatures in a signed document (in case of enveloped or enveloping signatures).
-I.e. in case of multiple detached/enveloped/enveloping signatures, overall validation result correspoinding to the collection of signatures is not determined.
+I.e. in case of multiple detached/enveloped/enveloping signatures, overall validation result corresponding to the collection of signatures is not determined.

 ### Signature format constraints
 <a name="common_format"></a>